Socially Engaged Design Process Model

 While these five steps are foregrounded, there’s an undercurrent that runs through each stage.
 While the stages represent specific actions in specific parts of the process, the undercurrent represents the things that engineers and designers are doing THROUGHOUT the process, no matter the stage they are in.

 Analyze Dimensions of Equity, Power, Identity, and Motivations: Understanding what you bring to the process at any stage is a key element of socially engaged design.
-Ask yourself: What are my motivations for doing this work?
-In what ways might my own motivations be influencing the process?
-What identities and privileges do I bring to my work and are they different from the people involved?
-What does power look like in these spaces?
+Ask yourself: What tradeoffs are present in this work?
+Are there stakeholder groups that will receive a benefit or a burden due to our design decisions?
+In what ways might the motivations of the design team be influencing the process?
 How do all of these considerations impact what I understand to be a “problem” or “not a problem”?

 Account for Contextual Factors and Stakeholder Perspectives: Since you are always analyzing your own relationship to the problem and always sketching and prototyping, you will always be gathering new information — about yourself, history, users, context.
 This information may come directly from stakeholders or from secondary research, but new information is always useful and always welcome.